 - Call 911 - you will be asked, “Fire, Police or Ambulance?” right away.
 You can either answer “Police” or “Ambulance” or you can just start to tell the operator what happened and they will help you.

 - If you are able, go to any hospital emergency department or medical clinic

-- If you are able and are in Victoria, contact the Victoria Sexual Assault Centre’s Crisis and Information Line at 250.383.3232 or go to the Centre at 3060 Cedar Hill Road - unit 300B.
-The Centre is open during regular business hours but can be accessed after hours by contacting the Crisis and Information Line which is open 24 hours a day.
+- If you are able and are in Victoria, contact the Victoria Sexual Assault Centre’s Service Access Line at 250.383.3232 or go to the Centre at 3060 Cedar Hill Road - unit 300B.
+The Centre is open during regular business hours but can be accessed after hours by contacting the 24 hour Vancouver Island Crisis Line at 1.888.494.3888.

 3) Seek personal support.